Skip to main content

 • emotional

-• “Seeing Ryza reunite with her old friends – especially Klaudia – was just heartwarming, and their relationship dynamic is shining brighter here than ever before.”
+• “Seeing Ryza reunite with her old friends – especially Klaudia – was just heartwarming, and their relationship dynamic shines brighter here than ever before.”

-• “From what I noticed so far, the game should've focused a lot more on bringing the sub quests and bounty hunting into the actual main quest, rather than its boring story.
+• “From what I noticed so far, the game should have focused a lot more on integrating the sub quests and bounty hunting into the main quest, rather than relying on its boring story.
 I'm having a lot more fun trying my luck against area bosses than engaging with the plot.”

 • optimization

-The game's optimization has received mixed reviews, with many players reporting significant stuttering and performance drops, particularly on PC, where the game struggles to maintain consistent frame rates even on high-end hardware.
-While some users found workarounds, such as using a controller or adjusting settings, the overall consensus is that the game is poorly optimized, especially for mouse and keyboard users.
-Despite improvements in engine performance, the game still leaves much to be desired in terms of stability and efficiency.
+The game's optimization has received significant criticism, particularly on PC, where players report frequent stuttering and performance drops, even on high-end hardware.
+While some users have found workarounds, such as using a controller or adjusting settings, the overall consensus is that the game is poorly optimized, leading to frustrating gameplay experiences.
+Despite improvements in other areas, the optimization issues detract from the enjoyment of the game.

-• “Set resolution to native, graphics level to low, and then work out what you can increase from there.
-I recommend a general order of texture/geometry quality to high, then render distances long, then shadows/bloom/AA/DOF/SSAO on for the greatest visual to performance gain.”
+• “Set resolution to native, graphics level to low and then work out what you can increase from there (recommend a general order of texture/geometry quality to high, then render distances long, then shadows/bloom/aa/dof/ssao on for greatest visual to performance gain).”

 • “Seamless performance, beautiful graphics and cutscenes, no frames lost, no crashes encountered.”